libricos-com/libricos/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

+= 1.0.48.1 [Sep 27, 2020] =
+* Added: A Filter hook in the Setup Wizard steps
+* Fixed: External Redirections were not working on some installations
+* Fixed: Content analysis was not detecting the content added in the Elementor editor
+* Fixed: Hidden Primary Category option in the Classic Editor due to small CSS bug
+* Fixed: Breaking of Rank Math metabox after using `rank_math/gutenberg/enabled` filter in the Block editor
+* Fixed: jQuery Migrate Helper deprecated warning appearing after the last update

 = 1.0.48 [Sep 26, 2020] =
 * Added: [HUGE] Completely revamped the UI for our [Schema](https://rankmath.com/kb/rich-snippets/) module.
 Introducing tree structure UI, now anyone can easily understand the Schema markup in a visual format.
 Comes with required field validation.
 * Added: [NEW] [Entity Graph](https://www.w3.org/TR/json-ld/#named-graphs) for the Schema markup.
 Now all the nodes are connected by edges